-The goal of the inDICEs Digital Culture project is to empower policy experts and decision makers in the Cultural and Creative Industries.
+The goal of the inDICEs Project is to Measure the Impact of Digital Culture, empowering policy experts and decision makers in the Cultural and Creative Industries.
 The project will assess the social and economic impact of digitization and address the need for innovative (re)use of cultural assets.
 For this purpose, inDICEs will track policies in an open observatory.
 This will help establish policy priorities for successful digital transformation and future governance of cultural and creative content ecosystems.
 By the end of the project, policy-makers will have a solid framework to assess the impact of cultural heritage and a dashboard to keep track of the impact of cultural heritage in Europe.

 Objectives of the inDICEs Digital Culture Project

 The methodology of the inDICEs project will make extensive use of existing frameworks such as Culture 3.0 and the Europeana Impact Framework.
 We will continuously refine these frameworks to assess the impact of digitization on the cultural and creative industries.
 In this scenario, the project seeks to address five specific objectives:

 - Develop a comprehensive portfolio of methods to measure the economic and social impact of cultural heritage digitization on the access to European cultural goods and services and their modes of production.

 - Produce an in-depth comparative analysis of the impact of digitization and Intellectual Property Rights (IPR) rules and practices on the access to European culture and on the creative cultural production.
 This will enable participants in the cultural heritage sector to assess the legal constraints on their collections.
 It will also help them identify risks and risk mitigation strategies for the exploitation of their digital cultural assets.